3 Ways To Save Money When You’re Living Paycheck to Paycheck

 So, what can you do to save money when you’re living paycheck to paycheck?

-Try these 3 things out and see if you can start saving more money.
+Try these 3 things out and see if you crack how to break the paycheck to paycheck cycle and start saving more money.

 1) Stop having (expensive) fun